factvoidbyom-lgtm/LINK-XPHISH/README.md

 ## Note:
 * This tool is only for Educational Purpose
-* ToxicNoob Inc. will not be responsible for any Misuse
+* BRAHMAN OM  will not be responsible for any Misuse